JChan2424/finalProject/README.md

 ## Reccomendations for Integrating the API
-- If you're pulling from this repository, the API logic is contained in the controllers folder.
+- If you're pulling from this repository, the API logic is contained in the `controllers` folder.
+All of the front end logic is contained in `src`.
 - You will require your own database connection.
 This web app was developed using MongoDB as its database.

 ## Acknowledgements
 - Thank you to Jordan Miller for providing resources and tutorials on Express, AJV, Mongo/Mongoose, and React in order to develop this project.
-- Thank you as well to MDN Web Docs, W3 Schools, Mongoose, React.dev
+- Thank you as well to MDN Web Docs, W3 Schools, Mongoose, React.dev for additional resources regrading HTML forms and input, CSS techniques, database operations, and additional React techniques.

   ________